lizmat/articles/5to6-containers.md

     my $bar = 56;

 This *also* creates a key, this time with the name "`$bar`" in the lexpad.
-But insteading of binding the value, a `Scalar` object is created internally with `56` as the value to be stored for the key "`$bar`".
+But insteading of directly binding the value to that lexpad entry, a container (a `Scalar` object) is created internally and *that* is bound to the lexpad entry of "`$bar`".
+And then `56` is stored as the value in that container.
 In code, you can think of this as:

     my $bar := Scalar.new( value => 56 );